theforeman/foreman-operations-collection/roles/installer/README.md

 Required:

-- `foreman_installer_scenario`: The installer scenario to run, this is required to be set
+- `foreman_installer_scenario`: The installer scenario to run, this is required to be set.
+You can find the list of all scenario available by running `foreman-installer --list-scenarios` command.

 Optional: